Published: November 2020

-This plan includes strategies that identify shifts in how we do things now; changes which we see as pivotal to modernizing the agency, protecting the state’s fish and wildlife, and positioning WDFW for success.
-Each strategy includes near and longer-term actions, initial performance indicators, and 25-year desired outcomes.
-The strategies are:
+These strategies will help us to shift how we do things now; making changes we see as pivotal to modernizing the agency, conserving the state’s fish and wildlife, and positioning WDFW for success.
+Each strategy includes near and longer-term actions, and 25-year desired outcomes.
+The strategies are to:

-This plan was built on a 25-year timeframe.
-This timeframe allows the Department enough time to build on its work within a slower-moving biological context, where results can best viewed across multiple generations.
-It also allows the Department to seek an ambitious vision, while near and longer-term steppingstone actions move us towards achieving our performance objectives.
+This plan was built on a 25-year timeframe, allowing the Department opportunity to build on its work within a biological context, where results can be observed across multiple specie’s generations.
+It also allows the Department to seek an ambitious vision, while near- and longer-term steppingstone actions advance us towards achieving our performance objectives.

-The plan identifies a set of desired future outcomes for each of the five strategies - if we are successful at achieving the actions outlined in the strategy, what might be possible?
+The plan identifies a set of desired future outcomes from the successful implementation of each of the four strategies.
 In short, our desired future includes a Washington state where we see:

 - Healthy and sustainable fish and wildlife populations.

-- A restored network of resilient habitats which connects ecosystems across the landscape.
+- A restored network of resilient habitats that connects ecosystems across the landscape.

-- Abundant recreation, stewardship, and educational opportunities available to diverse populations.
+- Abundant recreational, stewardship, commercial, and educational opportunities available to diverse populations.

-- Residents with a deep appreciation of the intrinsic value of nature and the benefits of fish and wildlife to people, who also have a strong sense of personal stewardship and responsibility for the environment.
+- Residents with a deep appreciation of the intrinsic value of nature and the benefits of fish and wildlife and who have a strong sense of personal stewardship and environmental responsibility.

-- A Department that reflects and connects with the diverse public we serve, and that is a model of great governance.
+- A Department that reflects and Connects with the diverse public we serve, and is a model of great governance.